 Dynabyte goes international

 Magnasciutti leaves Dynabyte not soon after the release of Late Night, finding work somewhere else.
-He only gets a glimpse of what will be the software house’s big success.
+He only gets a glimpse of what will be the software house’s biggest success.

 Caprelli recalls talking with Smith and mentioning the absence of female protagonists in videogames, with the producer revealing they are indeed working on Tomb Raider.

-Originally titled Operation Matrioska, Caprelli recalls it was Core that decided to switch to The Big Red Adventure to make it sound more “European”.
-The adventure was distributed all over the continent; even though it was a sequel of a game that was still available only in Italy, he recalls that, apparently, didn’t seem to bother the publisher.
+Originally titled Operation Matrioska, Caprelli recalls it was Core that decided to change it to The Big Red Adventure to make it sound more “European”.
+The adventure was distributed all over the continent; even though it was a sequel of a game that was still available only in Italy, he recalls that, apparently, the publisher wasn’t bothered.

-Sommariva also recalls working on the dialogues and descriptions: “When I was done with the graphics, I either did some testing or writing.
+Sommariva worked on the dialogues and descriptions: “When I was done with the graphics, I either did some testing or writing.
 Costabel had wrote a script (apparently called Parallaction – ed’s note) that uploaded in-game text that we compiled with the plain DOS editor.
 Sometimes we added very random stuff, like references to the Sampdoria soccer team or even mentions to former girlfriends!”.

 Tequila goes Boom-boom: The end of Dynabyte

-Dynabyte began working on their following project even before TBRA was finished.
+Dynabyte began working on their next project even before getting TBRA out the door.

-Caprelli remembers that Dynabyte had closed a publishing agreement with Sacis, a company that, at the time, seemed to be on the rise, since it was also distributing Ubi Soft titles like Rayman.
+Costabel still refers to it as one of the best titles Dynabyte did, but, weirdly enough, it is probably their least known adventure, even in Italy.
+The blame falls, again, on the publisher: Caprelli remembers that Dynabyte had closed a publishing agreement with Sacis.
+It was a company that, at the time, seemed to be on the rise, since it was also distributing Ubi Soft titles like Rayman.

-So, again, Tequila & Boom Boom never really managed to sell well, ending up as being their last commercially released title.
-Sacis was initially going to distribute the other adventure the software house was developing along Tequila, but that, as we’ll see shortly, never came true.
+Tequila & Boom Boom miracously managed to be released in Italy, but never did sell well, ending up as being the last commercially released title by Dynabyte.
+Sacis was initially going to distribute two more titles the software house was developing along Tequila, but that, as we’ll see shortly, never came to pass.

-Originally Blood & Lace was planned to be yet another 2D point’n’click adventure featuring hand drawn graphics: a gothic horror story using an improved version of the engine behind Tequila & Boom-Boom, with a story between Paris and Italy.
+Originally planned to be yet another 2D point’n’click adventure featuring hand drawn graphics, using an improved version of the engine behind Tequila & Boom-Boom, Blood & Lace featured a gothic horror story between Paris and Italy.
+The Mario Bava reference is probably not a coincidence then!

 Blood & Lace: as Dynabyte drives a bargain with Giunti

-Caprelli tells me that, in the end, with Costabel having received an offer to work on the Final Fantasy movie with Squaresoft, plus Riccardo Scarsi and Alessandro Belli both leaving, he found himself as the only one left in the team.
+After the release for Tequila & Boom-Boom, Caprelli recalls that, in the end, with Costabel having received an offer to work on the Final Fantasy movie with Squaresoft, plus Riccardo Scarsi and Alessandro Belli both leaving, he found himself as the only one left in the team.

-When I ask him if he was satisfied with how Blood & Lace turned out, after five years in the pipeline, he answer with a mixture of both satisfaction and dissatisfaction.
+When I wonder if he ended up being actually satisfied with how Blood & Lace turned out, after five years in the pipeline, he answers with mixed feelings.

 The team was costantly distracted by having to juggle too many things for their employer, never having the time to be completely devoted to the project.
 Also, Caprelli concludes that they were missing a more hands-on management: Giunti seemed fine in just letting the young team do their thing, usually leaving them alone to work on various projects, never bothering to check up on what they were doing.

-Even if one is not a fan of its various releases, it is still remarkable how Dynabyte helped shape professionals that still have essential roles in today’s videogame world, along with being involved with important artists like Talexi.
+Even if one is not a fan of their products, it is still remarkable how Dynabyte surived through all the publishing woes and, in the meantime, helped shape professionals that still have essential roles in today’s videogame world, along with kickstarting the career of important artists like Talexi.

 Dynabyte may be dead and buried, a name that might sound familiar only to videogame historians and adventure fanatics, but its legacy lives strongly on.